 Emergency personnel also transported the alleged wrong-way driver to the hospital.
 When he left the hospital on Wednesday, August 5, police took him into custody.
 The police report also states that the California man was allegedly intoxicated at the time of the fatal wreck.

-Although this particular accident remains under investigation, victims of negligent conduct on the state’s roadways do have recourse in the civil courts.
+Although this particular accident remains under investigation, individuals injured by negligent conduct on the state’s roadways do have recourse in the civil courts.
 It is often possible to seek compensation for unpaid medical bills, pain and suffering, and lost wages.
 When a person dies, survivors can often seek compensation for loss of companionship and burial expenses.

-If you or a family member have been a victim of a car accident, it is possible to speak about the case with Odessa car accident lawyer.
+If you or a family member have been in a car accident that wasn’t your fault, it is possible to speak about the case with Odessa car accident lawyer.
 Our firm offers such a consultation free of charge.
 To learn more about our services, please contact us.